sayed-ashfaq/StockSnapAI/README.md

 1. Scrape the news content and store it in .txt file
 2. ingest the text data into the vector database(Chroma/FAISS)
 3. Model is not storing conversation history, find a way
+### Module 2
+1. Getting KPIs from web using API and show it. like tickertape
+2.